 In my personal life I would also find examples of how medication could cause life altering changes for the better.
-In a post I wrote for our depression site I discussed a group I joined for people who suffer from social anxiety.
-One of the leaders of the group described how he was extremely agoraphobic.
+One of the leaders of a support group for social anxiety that I participated in described how he was extremely agoraphobic.
 He told us all the story of how he was once confined to him apartment out of fear.
 He relied upon his sister and other family members to help him by bringing him food and other essentials.
-In amazement I asked the question everyone wanted to know, "How did you overcome this?"
-It was evident that something had changed because here he was in a public place leading a group no less.
-This is when he confessed that therapy helped a lot but medication helped even more.
+"How did you overcome this?"
+I asked him.
+Something had obviously changed because here he was in a public place leading a group.
+He confessed that therapy helped a lot, but medication helped even more.
 It was the combination of the two treatments which gave him his life back.

 Twenty pills can easily last me six months.
 No dependency here.
 No horrible side effects.
 The medication simply offered me some relief from extreme anxiety due to a particular situation.
 I can now feel more at ease in flying and I get to see my family more often as a result.

 A balanced perspective